 How Blockchain Transactions Work?

-This May, Singapore’s Central Bank (Bank A) sent a payment to the Bank of Canada (Bank B) using blockchain technology.
+In May of 2019, Singapore’s Central Bank (Bank A) sent a payment to the Bank of Canada (Bank B) using blockchain technology.
 To explain how Bank A would send money to Bank B, let’s say Bank A had $100 to send.
 The following steps would take place:

 The whole process is completed within seconds, not days, and is completely safe.
 Parties have the same access to the data in blocks in one place.